 You can pick up the northern end from the south end of Jefferson Park, or the southern end from Kubota Park in Rainier Beach.
 When getting there by Link light rail, use either the Othello or the Rainier Beach station.

 Seattle: Discovery Park

 Seattle’s largest park at over 500 acres, Discovery Park includes miles of trails to explore.
-As of June 2020, the parking lots are still closed but street parking is available in the neighborhood.
+There are multiple parking lots as well as street parking in the nearby neighborhoods.